sfu-ireceptor/turnkey-service-php/doc/upgrading.md

 Warning: we recommend contacting us at <support@ireceptor.org> to confirm that the upgrade is safe for your data.

-To run the upgrade, just launch this script:
+To upgrade, run this script:

 ```
 scripts/upgrade_turnkey.sh